 What is a granny square?

 A granny square crochet pattern is a name for a motif that’s worked in granny clusters.
 A granny cluster is a group of 3 double crochets (or in UK terms, trebles).
-All three double crochets are worked in the same stitch or space, separated with chains from other clusters.
-In every next row, you crochet clusters around the chains that separate the clusters of the previous row.
+All three double crochets are worked in one chain-space, separated from other clusters with chains.
+In every row, you crochet granny clusters around the chains that separate the clusters of the previous row.

 If this all sounds complicated, don’t worry.
 It’s all best explained in pictures, so I’ve made a photo tutorial for you, simply scroll down to learn how to crochet a granny square! 👇